-What every enterprise needs to know about Apple’s $91b quarter
+What every enterprise needs to know about Apple’s $91B quarter

 Apple as a service

-Creeping up the slow lane it’s becoming increasingly easy to see a route toward “Apple as a service”, with Apple Card acting as pivot.
+Creeping up in the slow lane, it’s becoming increasingly easy to see a route toward “Apple as a service," with Apple Card acting as the pivot.
 The card has proved very popular, contributing both to Apple’s services income and Apple Pay adoption.

-Cook observed: “Retail stores did fantastic on iPhone, very strong double-digit growth in iPhone from a year-over-year point of view."
+Cook noted: “Retail stores did fantastic on iPhone, very strong double-digit growth in iPhone from a year-over-year point of view."

 At what point will consumers be offered similar purchasing schemes across all Apple products?
 While doing so may cut revenues on a quarterly basis, they would also make for more predictable revenue models, another step away from the feast or famine product-led business that once characterized Cupertino.